 Where we first bought our house, I found the ducting leaked a lot of conditioned air into non-conditioned spaces.
 Wherever two pieces of ducting connected to one another, there were gaps from which condition are leaked into unwanted areas.

-The duct work in our house, at least in the places I could access, leaked a lot of conditioned air into non-conditioned spaces.
-For example, in the crawlspace and basement lots of air was escaping from the duct work where two pieces joined.
-I figured I was loosing quite a bit of energy by heating parts of the house no one lived in and was probably making it comfortable only to the bugs and other critters that might like some warmth during the winter months.
-Conversely, if you live in a warm climate and have an air conditioner, sealing the ducts will stop the cold air from cooling unconditioned space as well.
+I was loosing quite a bit of energy by unintentionally heating parts of the house no one lived in, and was probably making it comfortable only to the bugs and other critters that might like some warmth during the winter months.
+Same goes with an cool air conditioner (if we had one).

-I purchased two tubes of mastic sealant used for sealing furnace duct work.
-It comes in a tube you place in one of those squeeze-handle guns.
+To solve this, I purchased a couple tubes of mastic sealant specifically created for sealing furnace duct work.
+The mastic comes in a tube you place in one of those squeeze-handle guns.
 It’s basically a medium colored grey goo that has fibers in it.
 It squirts out wet but dries pretty quick depending on humidity levels in the house.
-All you do is squirt it out and smear it all around the joints in the duct work where warm air is leaking out.
+All I did was squirt it out and smear it all around the joints in the duct work where the warm air was leaking out.

-The basement and crawlspace are now much cooler so I know that air is making it into parts of the house where it should be.
-After I plugged all the leaks I could reach, I figure I saved about 1.5 registers worth of air leaking into my basement and crawlspace.
+In my case, the basement and crawlspace are now much cooler so I know that air is making it into parts of the house where it should be.
+After I plugged all the leaks I could reach, I figure I saved about 1.5 floor registers worth of air leaking into unwanted areas.
 That’s quite a bit when you think about it!
-I then began the task of insulating the duct work in our ventilated crawlspace.
+It’s about a small bedroom worth of air.